unraid/docs/docs/unraid-os/manual/storage-management.md

         the failed drive is rebuilt onto it.
 :   As an example, you have a 1TB data drive that you want to replace
     (the reason does not matter).
 You have a 2TB parity drive.
 You buy a 4TB drive as a replacement.
-The \'Parity Swap\' procedure will copy the parity info from the current 2TB parity drive to the 4TB drive, zero the rest, make it the new parity drive, then use the old 2TB parity drive to replace the 1TB data drive.
+The 'Parity Swap' procedure will copy the parity info from the current 2TB parity drive to the 4TB drive, zero the rest, make it the new parity drive, then use the old 2TB parity drive to replace the 1TB data drive.
 Now you can do as you